From time to time, we run training for funeral and wedding celebrants. The next courses are:

 • Get skills, tips and resources for crafting scripts for different scenarios.

-On successful completion of the course, you will be equipped to become a freelance celebrant.
+On successful completion of the course, you will have a deeper understanding of what it takes to become a celebrant.

 The right candidates will be invited to join our small, supportive network of celebrants.